 There is a large cross-sectional volume of literature that addresses women's perception of security and safety within public spaces.
-In this subset was also a growing volume of research dedicated to creating safe and inclusive spaces for LGBTIQA+ people.
+In this subset was also a growing volume of research dedicated to LGBTQ (including trans and non-binary persons) who are targeted in public spaces, and feelings on insecurity.
 While we did not have scope to address these complex issues, it is important to note that there is a significant portion of literature which relates to various elements of gender-specific access to public spaces, and their perceptions of (and actual) safety in such spaces.

-6.5.2 Technological Change
+6.5.2 Cyber/Tech

 There was a considerable amount of literature which focused specifically on 'smart cities' and the various technological elements which can contribute to crime prevention within public spaces.
-This often tied into discussions concerning equal access to public spaces, but also ways in which access can be safety maintained for all persons (including vulnerable populations).
+This often tied into discussion concerning equal access to public spaces, but also ways in which access can be safety maintained for all persons (including vulnerable populations).
 There was surprisingly little research within the dataset which discussed the use of drones in monitoring and policing public space.
 We expect this is an area which is already being utilized for the purposes of crime prevention but might perhaps lack significant systematic or meta-review research literature at the present moment.

-One paper that was ultimately excluded from the Review dataset was Solymosi and colleagues' (2021) article which considered the use of app-based and crowdsourced methods to measure perceptions of crime in a place-based approach.
+One finding that was ultimately excluded from the review dataset was Solymosi and colleagues' (2021) article which considered the use of app-based and crowdsourced methods to measure perceptions of crime in a place-based approach.
 This article examined 27 studies from a wide range of countries including the USA, UK, Italy, Hungary, Czech Republic, Finland, India, Brazil, Australia and Columbia.
 These studies included a range of self-built mobile apps or websites and already existing apps.
 Included studies used a variety of methods to measure fear of crime, or perceived safety and - depending on the application or website - could provide real-time information.
-Ultimately, they concluded that 'appbased and crowdsourcing measure of fear of crime capture more precise spatial and temporal data alongside auxiliary information about the individual and environment' (Solymosi et al. 2021).
+Ultimately, they concluded that 'app-based and crowdsourcing measure of fear of crime capture more precise spatial and temporal data alongside auxiliary information about the individual and environment' (Solymosi et al. 2021).
 While there may be a potential bias in usage (for example, those without access or ability to use such technology), it does represent the possibility of real-time feedback directly from community members presents an effective and low-cost option for producing feedback and problem-solving approaches for public spaces.